null Skip to main content

 FAQs

-3. When should I use a weight belt?
+3. When should I wear this support gear?

-A weight belt with chain can add extra weight during pull-ups, dips, and other bodyweight exercises to increase resistance.
+Yes, a version with an attached chain can add extra resistance for pull-ups, dips, or other bodyweight exercises to help increase muscle strength and endurance.